Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Recovery of functions on surfaces

 We note that the direct representation of a function $f:\mathbb R^n\rightarrow \mathbb R$ in \eqref{blfn} requires $|\Gamma|$ parameters, which can be viewed as the area of the green box in Fig. \ref{ominusfig}.
-By contrast, the above representation only requires $|\Gamma|\ominus|\Gamma:\Lambda|$ anchor points, which can be viewed as the area of the grey region in Fig. \ref{ominusfig}.
+By contrast, the above representation only requires $|\Gamma|\ominus|\Gamma:\Lambda|$ anchor points, which can be viewed as the area of the gray region in Fig. \ref{ominusfig}.
 The more efficient representation allows the learning of complex functions from few data points, especially in high dimensional applications.

 We demonstrate the above local function representation result in a 2D setting in Fig. \ref{func_curve}.
-Specifically, the original band-limited function is with support $13\times 13$.
+Specifically, the original band-limited function is with bandwidth $13\times 13$.
 The direct representation of the function has $13\times 13 = 169$ degrees of freedom.
-Now, if we only care about points on a curve which is with support $3\times 3$, then the same function living on the curve can be represented exactly using 48 anchor points, thus significantly reducing the degrees of freedom.
+Now, if we only care about points on a curve which is with bandwidth $3\times 3$, then the same function living on the curve can be represented exactly using 48 anchor points, thus significantly reducing the degrees of freedom.
 However, note that the above representation is only exact on the curve.
 We note that the function goes to zero as one moves away from the curve.

 The choice of anchor points depends on the geometry of the surface, including the number of irreducible components.
-While a random choice of anchor points satisfies \eqref{dimbound} with high probability; the choice of the anchor points controls the condition number of $\Phi(\mathbf A)$ and needs to be chosen carefully for robust representation of functions.
-By contrast, one often does not have perfect control on the data pairs $(\mathbf x_i, \mathbf y_i=\mathbf f(\mathbf x_i))$ themselves.
 For arbitrary training samples, we can estimate the unknowns $\mathbf F$ in \eqref{mtxform} from the linear relations

 as $\mathbf F = \mathbf Y\mathbf Z^H\left(\mathbf Z\mathbf Z^H\right)^{\dag}$.
 The above recovery is exact when we have $N=r$ achor points because $\mathbf{Z}$ has full column rank in this case.
 The reason why $\mathbf{Z}$ has full column rank is due to \eqref{linearcomb} and \eqref{coeffs}.
 Equation \eqref{linearcomb} suggests that ${\rm{rank}}(\mathbf{Z}) \ge N$, while equation \eqref{coeffs} shows ${\rm{rank}}(\mathbf{Z}) \le N$.
 Therefore, we have ${\rm{rank}}(\mathbf{Z}) = N$, indicating that $\mathbf{Z}$ has full rank in this case.
 When $N>r$, the $\mathbf{F}$ is obtained using the pseudo-inverse, which is based on the least square approximation.